```html ```

 • The unique cuisine and cocktails at Musang make this one a must-do restaurant in Seattle!

-• Cuisine: Wood fired Pizza
+• Cuisine: Polynesian/seafood

 Spinasse